Life As a Physical Therapist

-Career Description Assess, plan, organize, and participate in rehabilitative programs that improve mobility, relieve pain, increase strength, and improve or correct disabling conditions resulting from disease or injury.
+Physical Therapist (PT) Job Description Assess, plan, organize, and participate in rehabilitative programs that improve mobility, relieve pain, increase strength, and improve or correct disabling conditions resulting from disease or injury.

-A Day in the Life of a Physical Therapist (PT)
+Daily Life Of a Physical Therapist (PT)

 - Identify and document goals, anticipated progress, and plans for reevaluation.